alanshlam/LLM/README.md

    - Roll out the LLM-powered knowledge base across the organization.
    - Provide training sessions to ensure employees are comfortable using the new system.

+## Studies

+### Evaluation of NLP Tools
+ChatRTX, GPT4All, and LM Studio Natural Language Processing (NLP) tools were evaluated with different LLMs, including:
+- Mistral 7B int4
+- Llama 2 13B int4
+- Llama 3 Instruct
+- Nous Hermes 2 Mistral DPO
+- Hermes
+- Llama 3 - 8B Instruct
+- Starling LM 7B Beta
+- Hermes 2 Pro Mistral 7B
+- OpenHermes 2.5 Mistral 7B

+### Practical Applications
+These tools can process a vast array of local documents and provide precise answers to specific inquiries:

+- **Technical Team Weekly Meeting Minutes**: By processing over 20 years of technical team weekly meeting minutes, ChatRTX can provide accurate answers regarding recent FYP (Final Year Project) presentation support arrangements.
+This helps new staff members understand how to support FYP presentations without prior background information.

+- **Technical Team Annual Reports**: By processing over 10 years of technical team annual reports, ChatRTX can provide accurate answers about recent courses supported by the technical team.

+- **Network Switch Configuration Files**: By processing network switch configuration files, GPT4All can identify the correct network uplink interface and the interface connected to a particular VLAN.

+- **Cybersecurity Research Results**: By processing research results from HoneyNet and Pentest projects, ChatRTX and GPT4All can provide accurate answers and suggestions for honeypot deployment and tools used in penetration testing.